-Looking for a UK Winter Break?
+Looking for the best UK Winter breaks?
 We share the best weekend breaks in the UK, perfect for a trip away this Winter.

-Winter is a magical time of the year and Britain offers some perfect UK winter break choices for those looking to explore during the colder weather.
+Winter is a magical time of the year and Britain offers some perfect UK winter breaks, for those looking to explore during the colder weather.
 I asked travel experts where their favorite Winter break holidays in the UK were and this is what they had to share.

 Most people want to visit the Lake District through the Summer when they hope the weather is warmer and sunnier.
-However, winter in the Lake District is actually a lovely time to visit the area.
+However, winter in the Lake District is actually a lovely time to visit the area and should be a must on your UK bucket list.
 There are far fewer vehicles on the narrow roads, and you can still see all of the same sites, albeit it will be a little chillier to do so!

 If you’re lucky enough to have some snow, then the landscape becomes even more beautiful and after a day out exploring you can cozy up in one of the many traditional pubs with open fires or wood burners.
 The weather is more changeable in winter and there is a much higher chance of rain, so you’ll need to go prepared, but even then there are plenty of little villages to explore, the Lakes Distillery, and independent boutiques and shops to browse to keep you occupied.